openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "fsType"

-File system that will be used when mounting the volume.
+A file system that will be used when mounting the volume.
 The supported file systems are **ext4**, **xfs** and **btrfs** and the default file system when not specified is **ext4**.
-We recommend to use **xfs** that is considered to be more advanced and performant.
+We recommend using **xfs** that is considered to be more advanced and performant.
-Please ensure the requested filesystem driver is installed on all worker nodes in the cluster before using it.
+Make sure the requested filesystem driver is installed on all worker nodes in the cluster before using it.

 ### "protocol"